What are they? What’s the difference? And what do you need?

 What are SumoSprings?

 This product line is a totally different animal.
 SumoSprings are not rubber and they’re not airbags.
-This is the airbag alternative that is made from micro cellular polyurethane.
+This is the airbag alternative, made from microcellular polyurethane.
 Consequently, these suspension upgrade never requires any lines, compressors, or maintenance.
-This is a fit it and forget it solution that comes with a lifetime warranty.
+This is a fit-it-and-forget-it solution that comes with a lifetime warranty.

 SumoSprings vs SuperSprings – what should I buy?